ganioc/app-srvr-js/README.md

 To have a backgound process to check the

 ### bullMQ
-Use it to do background work
+Use it as a MessageQueue to do background work

-Shoud I install redis on local machine 1st?
+Shoud I install redis on local machine 1st? v6.0 redis

+bullMQ 1.8.12

+### MongoDB
+For backend data storage